malcolmhardie-software/SQLitePluginJavascript/README.md

 Currently you need to calculate which objects have been added and which removed by diffing these containers.

-I expect to add some helper functions to help with this in the next release.
+The code to do this is in the diff-function.js file

+I'm hoping to refactor it a bit. :-)

 ### Building